Tert-Amyl methyl ether: Uses

 TAME is mostly used as an oxygenate to gasoline.
 It is added for three reasons: to increase octane enhancement, to replace banned tetraethyl lead, and to raise the oxygen content in gasoline.
 It is known that TAME in fuel reduces exhaust emissions of some volatile organic compounds.

-TAME is also used as a solvent in organic synthesis as a more environmentally friendly alternative to some of the classic ether solvents.
-It is characterized by a high boiling point (86°C) and a low freezing point (−80°C), allowing a wide range of reaction temperatures.
+TAME is a potential as an environmentally friendly alternative to some of the classic ether solvents.
+It is characterized by a high boiling point (86 °C) and a low freezing point (−80 °C), allowing a wide range of reaction temperatures.
 TAME can be used as a safe reaction medium (e.g. condensation reactions, coupling reactions, such as Grignard reactions and Suzuki reactions, as well as metal hydride reductions) and as an extraction solvent to replace dichloromethane, aromatics, and other ethers.

-A series of experiments were carried out in a batch reactor at the temperature range of 313-343 K to study the synthesis of tert-amyl ethyl ether from ethanol (EtOH) and 2-methyl-1-butene (2M1B) catalyzed by the NKC-9 ion-exchange resin.
-The suitable reaction pressure was obtained by using the method of the Gibbs free energy minimization.
-The activity coefficients of each component were accurately calculated using the Wilson method, then, the equilibrium constants was obtained.
-The effect of catalyst size, stirring rate, temperature and EtOH/2M1B molar ratio was investigated at the chosen pressure, respectively.
-A kinetic model which considered the variation of each component volume was established.
-The method of nonlinear least square combined with genetic algorithm (NLS-GA) was proposed to estimate the kinetic constant in the forward direction.
-Results indicated that simulated kinetics results were agreed well with the experimental data.
+Synthesis

+TAME derives from C5 distillation fractions of naphtha.
+It has an ethereous odor.
+Specifically, it is produced by the acid-catalyzed etherification of methanol with isoamylenes, primarily 2-methyl-1-butene and 2-methyl-2-butene, which are typically obtained from C_{5} hydrocarbon streams generated during petroleum refining and steam cracking operations.

+The synthesis is generally carried out in the liquid phase using strongly acidic ion-exchange resins, particularly sulfonated polystyrene-based catalysts.
+The etherification reaction proceeds through electrophilic addition of methanol to the tertiary carbocation intermediate formed by protonation of the isoamylene double bond.